sixP-NaraKa/aoe2net-api-wrapper/docs/docs.md

 # Documentation

+ This documentation page comprises v1.0.0+.
+For the documentation of up to and including v0.3.0, see the [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs/docs_up_to_v0.3.0.md) here.

  The aoe2.net API has two general API endpoints which we can send requests to:

  - `/api` -- for general requests, available in JSON format